-Each sector, except for the header, is identified by a non-negative 32-bit sector number.
-The following sector numbers above 0xFFFFFFA are reserved, and MUST NOT be used to identify the location of a sector in a compound file.
+Each sector, except for the header, is identified by a nonnegative, 32-bit sector number.
+The following sector numbers above 0xFFFFFFFA are reserved and MUST NOT be used to identify the location of a sector in a compound file.

-Sector name Integer value Description REGSECT 0x00000000 - 0xFFFFFF9 Regular sector number MAXREGSECT 0xFFFFFFA Maximum regular sector number n/a 0xFFFFFFB Reserved for future use.
-DIFSECT 0xFFFFFFC Specifies a DIFAT sector in the FAT FATSECT 0xFFFFFFD Specifies a FAT sector in the FAT ENDOFCHAIN 0xFFFFFFE End of linked chain of sectors FREESECT 0xFFFFFFF Specifies unallocated sector in the FAT, Mini FAT, or DIFAT
+Sector name Integer value Description REGSECT 0x00000000 - 0xFFFFFFF9 Regular sector number.
+MAXREGSECT 0xFFFFFFA Maximum regular sector number.
+Not applicable 0xFFFFFFB Reserved for future use.
+DIFSECT 0xFFFFFFC Specifies a DIFAT sector in the FAT.
+FATSECT 0xFFFFFFD Specifies a FAT sector in the FAT.
+ENDOFCHAIN 0xFFFFFFE End of a linked chain of sectors.
+FREESECT 0xFFFFFFF Specifies an unallocated sector in the FAT, Mini FAT, or DIFAT.

-The following list contains the types of sectors allowed in a compound file.
+The following list contains the types of sectors that are allowed in a compound file.
 Their structures are described in sections 2.2 through 2.8.

-Sector type Array entry length Purpose Header N/A A single sector with fields needed to read the other structures of the compound file.
+Sector type Array entry length Purpose Header Not applicable A single sector with fields that are needed to read the other structures of the compound file.
 This sector must be at file offset 0.
-FAT 4 BYTES Main allocator of space within the compound file.
-DIFAT 4 BYTES Used to locate FAT sectors in the compound file.
-Mini FAT 4 BYTES Allocator for mini stream user-defined data.
-Directory 128 BYTES Contains storage object and stream object metadata.
-User-defined Data N/A User-defined data for stream objects.
-Range Lock N/A A single sector used to manage concurrent access to the compound file.
+FAT 4 bytes Main allocator of space within the compound file.
+DIFAT 4 bytes Used to locate FAT sectors in the compound file.
+Mini FAT 4 bytes Allocator for mini stream user-defined data.
+Directory 128 bytes Contains storage object and stream object metadata.
+User-defined Data Not applicable User-defined data for stream objects.
+Range Lock Not applicable A single sector that is used to manage concurrent access to the compound file.
 This sector must cover file offset 0x7FFFFFFF.
-Unallocated Free N/A Empty space in the compound file.
+Unallocated Free Not applicable Empty space in the compound file.

-Compound file sectors can contain unallocated free space, user-defined data for stream objects, directory sectors containing directory entries, FAT sectors containing the FAT entries, DIFAT sectors containing the DIFAT entries, and <a href="miniform:minif
+Compound file sectors can contain unallocated free space, user-defined data for stream objects, directory sectors containing directory entries, FAT sectors containing the FAT entries, DIFAT sectors containing the DIFAT entries, and mini FAT sectors containing the mini FAT entries.
+Compound file sectors can be located at any sector-sized offset in the file, with the exception of the header and range lock sector.